shw1/Customized-Virtual-File-System/README.md

 structures by referring Algorithms of UNIX operating system.
 6. By using this project we can get overview of UFS (UNIX File System) on any platform.

-#Data Structures Used in the Project
+# Data Structures Used in the Project

-Inode Table,
+1. Inode Table,

- File Table
+2. File Table

- UAREA
+3. UAREA

-User File Descriptor Table
+4. User File Descriptor Table

-Super block
+5. Super block

- Disk Inode List Block
+6. Disk Inode List Block

- Data Block
+7. Data Block

-Boot Block etc.
+8. Boot Block etc.

-Diagram of Data Structures Used: (Diagram here)

-How to used this Project
+# How to used this Project

-Commands to start this project
+# 1. Commands to start this project
 cd Customized virtual File System- project g++ File-system.cpp -o file-exe
 ./file-exe